1989 NCAA Division I men's ice hockey tournament

 The 1989 NCAA Division I Men's Ice Hockey Tournament was the culmination of the 1988–89 NCAA Division I men's ice hockey season, the 42nd such tournament in NCAA history.
 It was held between March 17 and April 1, 1989, and concluded with Harvard defeating Minnesota 4-3 in overtime.
 All First Round and Quarterfinals matchups were held at home team venues with the 'Frozen Four' games being played at the St. Paul Civic Center in Saint Paul, Minnesota.

-Following this tournament, the schedule was changed for future tournaments so that both semifinals would be played on the same day.
+This was the last tournament in which the semifinal games were played on separate days and the last tournament to feature a consolation game.

 Qualifying teams

 The NCAA permitted 12 teams to qualify for the tournament and divided its qualifiers into two regions (East and West).
 Each of the tournament champions from the four Division I conferences (CCHA, ECAC, Hockey East and WCHA) received automatic invitations into the tournament with At-large bids making up the remaining 8 teams.
 The NCAA permitted one Independent team to participate in the tournament and because the previous year the independent qualifier was placed in the West pool the two eastern conferences (ECAC and Hockey East) would split only three open spots as opposed to the West's four open spots.
 The top four remaining western teams and the top three remaining eastern teams received invitations and were seeded with the automatic qualifiers according to their ranking.